High Velocity (film)

-High Velocity is a 1976 action film that was the only film of director Remi Kramer, who also co-wrote the screenplay.
+High Velocity is a 1976 American independent action film that was the only film of director Remi Kramer, who also co-wrote the screenplay.

 Plot

 An American business executive is kidnapped by a revolutionary guerrilla group in an unnamed Asian nation.
 Unwilling to meet the terrorist's demands or to use the security forces of the nation, the victim's employer and his wife hire two fun-loving American expatriate Vietnam veterans to rescue him.
 Together with their local friend and guide, the trio find out that they are up against an unexpected and deadly enemy.